FreeSlave/inilike/README.md

 ## Format

-Unix configuration files don't have any strict standard on format.
-Still some specifications use the format which I call **ini-like** because it's very similiar to **INI** used in MS Windows with small differences:
+Freedesktop specifications use the format which I call **ini-like** because it's very similiar to **INI** used in MS Windows with small differences:

 1. Comments start with '#', not ';'.
-2. Comments are always placed on their own line.
-Key-value can't be mixed with comment on the same line.
+2. Each comment is always placed on its own line.
+Key-value can't be mixed with a comment on the same line.
+3. Only the characters A-Za-z0-9- may be used in key names.

 ## Localized values lookup.